 Tips from the author

 Note: Add as many vegetables as you like.
-Tomatoes, zucchini, spinach, kale, carrot and pumpkin are all fabulous additions.
+Tomatoes, courgette, spinach, kale, carrot and pumpkin are all fabulous additions.

 This recipe comes to you from Western Australian vegetable grower, Lara McCall, who is featured on the 'Paddock to Plate Schools Program'.